zihangdai/xlnet/README.md

 I consider a very good result, since it is trained in a very limited hardware.

-For those who has TPU access, could replace the single FC Layer for a deeper FC layer and see how it improves the network.
+For those who has TPU access, could use the original implementation, traing all the layers, replacing the single FC Layer for a deeper FC layer and see how it improves the network.